Share:

 - Non-thermostatic (or single-heat) models heat up to a fixed, pre-set temperature whenever they are switched on.
 They are generally more affordable but offer no temperature control and may be less energy-efficient.

-Can I Install a Thermostatic Valve on My Central Heating Towel Rail?
+Can I Install a Thermostatic Radiator Valve (TRV) on a Central Heating Towel Rail?

 Yes, you can install a thermostatic radiator valve (TRV) on a central heating towel rail, and it will function similarly to how it would on a regular radiator.
 However, some heating engineers advise against installing a TRV on a towel rail in a bathroom, as the humid conditions can impact its effectiveness.
 It's also often recommended to have at least one radiator in the home without a TRV to ensure a constant flow of water through the system, which is important for the health of the boiler.